 Housing costs in Sloatsburg are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Sloatsburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Sloatsburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sloatsburg is a village of professionals, managers, and service providers.
 There are especially a lot of people living in Sloatsburg who work in teaching (17.12%), management occupations (11.65%), and business and financial occupations (8.49%).

 Also of interest is that Sloatsburg has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 11.58% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.58% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Sloatsburg, a lot of people use the train to get to work every day though Sloatsburg is a relatively small village.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.